 Colic Drops vs Gripe Water

 Colic drops are made for relieving symptoms of extra gas that is caused by specific foods or air swallowing.
-Like we said before, simethicone gas drops in it contributes to breaking up gas bubbles and it can do wonders for your baby’s gut.
+Like we said before, simethicone gas drops in it contribute to breaking up gas bubbles and it can do wonders for your baby’s gut.

 It can be used after meals or before sleep.
-You should consult your doctor if you’re not certain about information, or you can take a look at The research from the Journal of Pediatric Nursing.
+You should consult your doctor if you’re not certain about the information, or you can take a look at The research from the Journal of Pediatric Nursing.

 Are Drops Safe For My Baby?

-They are an over the counter anti-gas medication that is created for babies and infants to help them beat unwanted gas bubbles.
+They are an over-the-counter anti-gas medication that is created for babies and infants to help them beat unwanted gas bubbles.
 Nonetheless, most studies didn’t find evidence that it is effective in relieving symptoms of a condition called Colic.